What Is Fear of Success?

 Do I Deserve This?

-Maybe you were a poor student in your school days.
-It can be hard to let go of that self-image.
+Although it is easy to say, it is certainly much harder to do.
+However, when you begin to chip away at that negative self-image that was developed in your younger years, you can be one step closer to overcoming your fear of success.
 If you define yourself as a failure, you may find your mind wants to prove itself right more than it wants you to be happy.
 The thought of succeeding can be scary when it means challenging deeply held beliefs, even if those beliefs are bad for you.

 Do I Really Even Want This?

 Success means change, and change is a challenge.
-The status quo can feel so much easier.
+For many, the status quo can feel so much easier.
 After all, what’s a little discontent when compared with a complete restructuring of your life?
 Being successful usually means things will be different; it’s hard for them not to be.
-This form of fear of success is based in fear of change.
+This form of fear of success is based in the fear of change.

 We all have a friend who turned into someone we no longer recognize after a big success.
 You might be afraid of that being you.
-But you have control over that, and you can learn from your friend’s mistakes.
+But you have control over that, and you can learn from your friend’s mistakes whether you realize it or not.
 Don’t let success pull you toward being a workaholic or an egomaniac or whatever your predisposition might be.
 It’s possible to both pursue your dreams and become the best version of “you” you can be.
 In fact, the two go hand in hand.

 What if I’m Disappointed?